Late registration savings to Disrupt Berlin ends tomorrow – TechCrunch

 Attending Disrupt Berlin is a terrific investment of money, time and energy.
 Connect with like-minded startuppers, learn about the newest tech trends and come away revitalized and inspired to take your slice of the startup world to the next level.

 We’ve packed the Disrupt Berlin agenda with presentations, workshops and Q&As featuring conversations with the top players in the startup world.
-Here’s just a taste of what’s to come.
+Here’s just a taste of what’s to come:

-Investing in 2020: Nothing changes quite as rapidly as investment trends.
-Carolina Brochado (Softbank Investment Advisors) will offer perspective from her experience both on the ground in Europe and from 50,000 feet to talk about what 2020 has in store for startups.
+- Investing in 2020: Nothing changes quite as rapidly as investment trends.
+Carolina Brochado (SoftBank Investment Advisors) will offer perspective from her experience both on the ground in Europe and from 50,000 feet to talk about what 2020 has in store for startups.

 Don’t miss Startup Battlefield — our epic pitch competition returns with an outstanding cadre of early-stage startup founders from around the world.
 They’ll deliver a high-speed pitch to expert judges and compete for the Battlefield Cup, investor and media exposure and a $50,000 cash infusion.